 If this is your first visit to New York you may feel overwhelmed by all of the sights you want to see, and so was I!
-I knew I only had a weekend to explore the streets full of hidden history and charm, so I created this NYC itinerary to maximize your time and help you make the most of your day.
+I knew I only had a weekend to explore the streets full of hidden history and charm, so I created this NYC itinerary to maximize the time and help you make the most of the day.
 Since New York City is the city that never sleeps, you can see a lot in just one day.
 NYC Where to Go: I’ve filled up this list to the brim but you can go at your own pace, spend more or less time at different places and pick what you want to see.

 NYC Where to Go: Lower Manhattan and Historical Sights